staffanm/ferenda/doc/keyconcepts.rst

                   previously downloaded.
 lastdownload      The datetime when this repo was last       None
-                  downloaded (stored in conf file) conditionalget    Whether to use Conditional GET (through    True the If-modified-since and/or
+                  downloaded (stored in conf file) downloadmax       Maximum number of documents to download    None (None means download all of them). conditionalget    Whether to use Conditional GET (through    True the If-modified-since and/or
 		  If-none-match headers)